How to Set Up a Sewing Room

 For example, you can hang the iron board over your door with clever storage like this and for large accessories like a full-frame mirror; you can keep those behind the door.

-Once everything is in its rightful place, you can furnish your sewing room whichever way you like.
+Once everything is in its rightful place, its time to decorate your sewing room!!

 Another thing consider is this: